For further information on the Australian Medicines Terminology, please see The AMT: focusing on medicines.

 Which AMT concepts does the Pharmaceutical Benefits Schedule (PBS) monthly data release contain?

 The AMT identifier and Preferred Term description are included for the Medicinal Product (MP), the Medicinal Product Pack (MPP) and the Trade Product Pack (TPP) for PBS items; and the Medicinal Product Unit of Use (MPUU) and Trade Product Unit of Use (TPUU) for chemotherapy items.

 Further information is available from the developer’s section of the PBS website.

 Does the AMT monthly release contain all the PBS items including new items?

-The AMT monthly releases should contain all PBS items including medicines, chemotherapy items, bandages, dressings, nutritional supplements and diagnostic agents.
-However, differences between release timetables may result in items being listed in the PBS Schedule prior to their release as part of the AMT.
+The AMT monthly releases should contain all PBS items.
+These items include medicines, chemotherapy items, bandages, dressings, nutritional supplements and diagnostic agents.
+However, there are differences between our release timetables.
+As a result, items may be listed in the PBS Schedule before their release as part of the AMT.